 Digital Marketing vs Traditional Marketing: Final Verdict

-One key difference between traditional marketing and digital marketing is that digital marketing offers marketers more control than conventional forms of marketing.
+One key point in the difference between traditional marketing and digital marketing is that digital marketing offers marketers more control over targeting, performance tracking, and campaign optimisation.

 While the job of traditional marketers ends with releasing a campaign to the public, digital marketers continue to look closely into the campaign to gauge its effectiveness.